5.6 min readPublished On: 9 December 20211098 wordsViews: 6243

 That’s six words – only one of which is an emotion.

-According to studies conducted by Robert Plutchik, PhD. in the 1980s, humans can experience 34,000 unique emotions (that’s a lot of nuance!).
+According to studies conducted in the 1980s by psychologist Robert Plutchik, PhD., humans can experience 34,000 unique emotions (that’s a lot of nuance!).

 However, Plutchik postulated that it’s not possible to understand and nuance each of these 34,000 emotions.
 To simplify things, he narrowed them down to eight primary emotions (that’s a lot of pruning!).

-He developed what is commonly known as Plutchik’s Wheel of Emotions, which contains eight primary emotions.
-Each primary emotion has:
+He developed what is commonly known as Plutchik’s Wheel of Emotions.
+This model visualizes the spectrum of emotions and how they relate to each other.
+It contains eight primary emotions, and each primary emotion has:

 • different intensities of the same emotion (for example, anger intensifies into rage and de-intensifies to annoyance, joy intensifies into ecstasy and de-intensifies to serenity)